Mobile Menu

 It really only takes about 10 minutes of active time before you pop it in the oven to cook for about 30-40 minutes or until golden brown.

-When seasoning the vegan stuffing, I highly recommend NOT skipping the thyme.
+When seasoning the vegan Thanksgiving stuffing, I highly recommend NOT skipping the thyme.
 You can generally modify the other spices, but the thyme MUST go in!

 Bonus if it is fresh thyme from a branch, it is so delicious.